lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 It hitted harder than any blow.
 Her father spoke just like that, with exactly same words.
 Prismia whinnied, fell onto her knees, clenched her temples with hooves.
 Long ago, she wanted to make him so proud of her, before the life in Canterlot became too demanding and she ceased speaking to her low-born family...
 It is all this vile love magic...
 She lost control over it, there could be no other explanation.
 Why she feels so *wrong*?

-"I'm not worth of anything..." she groaned, as more memories begun submerging from the furthest outreaches of mind.
+"I'm not worth anything..." she groaned, as more memories began submerging from the furthest outreaches of mind.
 All guilt and pain, mostly self-inflicted, everything that could've been avoided...

 "No, no..." the words were spilling out of the filly's mouth like a little waterfall of love, "You are the entire world."